depau/3dprint-wiki/wiki/printers/fdm.md

 title: FDM/FFF
 parent: 3D printers
 nav_order: 2
+toc: true
 ---

 # 3D printers (FDM/FFF)

-Below is a list of printers at various price points that are generally considered great for ther price.
+Below is a **non-exhaustive** list of printers at various price points that are generally considered great for ther price.
+However, just because a printer isn't listed here it doesn't mean it's bad.

 The printers listed below are FDM printers - i.e. they work with a spool of filament.
 If you're interested in resin printers, see the [resin printers]({{ site.base_url }}/printers-resin/) page.